meonkeys/mesos-doc-test/Running-Mesos-on-Ubuntu-Linux-(Single-Node-Cluster).md

     - Update the source list
     `sudo apt-get update`
-    - Install the build tools
+    - Install Java (we'll use Sun Java 1.6 for this tutorial, but you can OpenJDK if you want to)

     `~$ sudo apt-get install build-essential sun-java6-jdk sun-java6-plugin`
     `~$ sudo update-java-alternatives -s java-6-sun`